NOW, LOVE

 The resources below are organized around NOW LOVE’s Anti-Racism Action Nuggets™.
 The selections are curated to inspire you to take action and to illustrate the potential impact of the specific actions put forth in the series.

-ICYMI = In Case You Missed It | We use this to indicate the resource highlighted in your weekly nugget, just in case you missed it the first time around.
+ICYMI = In Case You Missed It | We use this to indicate the resource highlighted in each nugget, just in case you missed it the first time around.

 Explore!

-Week 1 | Focus on Systemic Racism
+Nugget 1 | Focus on Systemic Racism

 • This powerful, 4-minute video about the interplay of systemic racism, White privilege, and unconscious bias, explains how systemic sacism doesn’t play out between individuals, in a moment’s time.
 Instead, it plays out across systems, and is reinforced over time: Systemic Racism Explained.